petsam/grub-theme-creator/README.md

 * Install [imagemagick](https://www.imagemagick.org/)

 ## CONTRIBUTION
-I want to thank my good friend @sgse (aka sgs at Manjaro Forum) for his valuable help, providing beautiful images and testing.
+I want to thank
+* my good friend @sgse (aka sgs at Manjaro Forum) for his valuable help, providing beautiful images and testing
+* @yochananmarqos (aka yochanan at Manjaro Forum) for the PKGBUILD and AUR packaging

 Please, provide bug reports and feature requests, for further improvements.
 If you want to share your GTC theme templates, I will try to maintain a list at [prettygrub](https://github.com/petsam/prettygrub) project.
 Send a link to your web page, or request to be posted.
 (This repo was the initial simple theme.
 It will soon be converted to house GTC theme templates and links)